chef/automate/components/docs-chef-io/content/automate/inplace_upgrade_a2ha_to_automate_ha.md

     sudo kill -i <pid>
 ```

-5. From A2HA bashtion host node
+5. From A2HA bashtion host node run the following command from home directory or any directory other then /hab/*
 ```cmd
     cp /hab/a2-deploy-worksapce/a2ha.rb .
     wget https://packages.chef.io/files/current/latest/chef-automate-cli/chef-automate_linux_amd64.zip